Incarnation/app/README.md

 # REST API document

+Framework choice:
+Chose Flask and Flask-RESTful as the REST API framework Easy to setup and simple to use
+Has built-in development server, debugger, unit test support, templating, secure cookies and RESTful request dispatching

+used Flask-RESTful as a extension to structure the REST APIs it has a feature call resourceful routing which provide a simple way to access the HTTP methods. for example, each function can be treated as a Resource. each Resource is a class that inherits from the Resource class of flask_restful. once the resouce is created and defined we can add method such as GET, POST, PUT, DELETE, etc

+Flask-RESTful also provide a mechanism where I can use ORM models or custom classes as response data.

+For database, I used MongoDB as database due to better scaling capability in a distribute environment. it's easy to use and implement. and there is not very complex query needed in this scenario. and data consistency is not a must have in this scenario.
-For database, create a model for Book and User.
+Create a model for Book and User.
 Each Book has a reference field 'added_by' reference to the User.
 Each User has a list of reference field book id referenced to the Book.

-Used MongoDB as database due to better scaling in a distribute environment.
-Easy to use and implement.
-it's fast and data consistency is not very important. and no complex queries is needed.

-Used flask-restful to structure the application for better maintenance
+## Improvements can be made:
+Add authentication and authorization to the REST APIs Add all environment variables to a seperated file use a database that is resided in the same network when deploy to to the cloud (AWS, Google Cloud, Azure, etc) instead of using Mongdb Altas
+Manage all the secrets keys using Cloud secret/key management(AWS, Google Cloud, Azure, etc) Add dockerfile for containerization
+Add Jenksfile for CICD deployment

 ## Install